Mrs. Fields

 Mrs. Fields' Original Cookies Inc. is an American franchisor in the snack food industry, with Mrs. Fields and TCBY as its core brands.
 Through its franchisees' retail stores, it is one of the largest retailers of freshly-baked-on-premises specialty cookies and brownies in the United States and the largest retailer of soft-serve frozen yogurt in the country.
 In addition, it operates a gifts and branded retail business, entering into many licensing arrangements.
-Its franchise systems include over 300 franchised and licensed locations throughout the United States and in 22 other countries.
+Its franchise systems include 90 locations throughout the United States and in 22 other countries.
 It also offers retail grocery products and a gifting catalog under the name of Mrs. Fields Gifts.
 It is headquartered in Broomfield, Colorado.

 History

 Mrs. Fields Cookies was founded by Debbi Fields in the late 1970s.
 She and her husband Randy opened their first of many stores in 1977 in Palo Alto, California, selling homemade-style cookies which quickly grew in popularity.
 Stalls were located in many U.S. airports and shopping malls.
 In 1982, they moved their headquarters to Park City, Utah.
 In the early 1990s, the company was sold to an investment firm.

 During the 1980s and 90s, the company acquired several other brands, including The Famous Chocolate Chip Cookie Company, The Original Cookie Company, Great American Cookies, Pretzel Time, Pretzelmaker, Hot Sam Pretzel Bakery, and TCBY.
 All Hot Sam’s stores were converted to Pretzel Time and Great American Cookies, Pretzel Time and Pretzelmaker were later sold to Nexcen Franchise Management leaving only Mrs. Fields’ Cookies and TCBY as the portfolios brands.

 In 2007, Mrs. Fields celebrated its 30th anniversary with a national search for a new cookie.
-Chandler, Arizona resident Carrie Lawrence's recipe for "Oatmeal Peanut Butter Scotchies" was chosen over 700 other recipe entries as Mrs. Fields' 30th Anniversary Cookie in August 2007.
+Chandler, Arizona, resident Carrie Lawrence's recipe for "Oatmeal Peanut Butter Scotchies" was chosen over 700 other recipe entries as Mrs. Fields' 30th Anniversary Cookie in August 2007.

 In May 2012, Mrs. Fields announced it was moving its headquarters to the Denver area in Colorado.
 According to then CEO Tim Casey, the move was because "Many casual/quick service franchise companies were launched from and are based in Denver, making it an ideal environment for idea sharing."

 The company acquired long-standing licensee Maxfield Candy and high-quality nut, dried fruit, and popcorn brand Nutty Guys in Salt Lake City, Utah, on December 24, 2014.